 “Our experiences have varied from political interference and Ebola outbreaks to poor local management decisions.
 The effects that Africa’s harsh environment has on equipment designed for first world countries together with poor logistics and short-term unethical decisions driven by greed often put projects in jeopardy as well,” Hughes outlines.

-“To mitigate this collective thread of risks we design and implement scalable or modular plants which offer numerous benefits to the client,” he continues, pointing out the key benefits of this approach (for all stakeholders):
+“To mitigate this collective thread of risks we design and implement scalable or modular plant which offer numerous benefits to the client,” he continues, pointing out the key benefits of this approach (for all stakeholders):

 By applying AMC’s business model approach to any project, clients also benefit from: